 This is a photo of a rather unusual device that attaches to any acoustic guitar having a standard sound hole.
 It transforms the guitar into a system capable of Acoustic Synthesis™.
 It’s the result of a personal R&D project I’ve been working on since 2009.
 (And going back to 1979, but who’s counting.)
 This work has evolved into the Vo-96 Acoustic Synthesizer™.
 (This photo is of the earliest prototype.
 The Vo-96 gained an improved user control area before it was shipped to the backers of the Vo-96 Kickstarter.)

 We’ve had a successful launch through Kickstarter and continued taking commissions until the initial 100 units were all spoken for.
-These first Vo-96 Acoustic Synthesizers have been out in the field for a couple of years now and I’m proud to say that some musicians have found the Vo-96 to be indispensable.
-For me, seeing my invention come into reality and meeting musicians willing to invest time in experimenting with new musical ideas around the Vo-96 has thrown my imagination into a new and higher gear.
+These first Vo-96 Acoustic Synthesizers have been out in the field for a few years now and I’m proud to say that some musicians have found the Vo-96 to be indispensable.
+For me, seeing my invention come into reality and meeting musicians willing to invest time in experimenting with new musical ideas around the Vo-96 has stirred imagination.
 I’ve learned so much from their experiences and feedback.
 My focus now is on finding a way to create a more integrated and more fully evolved Vo-96 product.
-(Most recently this has led me to develop the EMpick™ a single-string hand-held product.
-The next Vo-96 will be it’s multi-string extension.

 With Acoustic Synthesis™ any acoustic musical instrument – any object that makes a sound – can be enhanced to bring out its hidden acoustic voice.